qiyanjun/books2read/_posts/2026-05-03-runningbeing.md

 *Running & Being* is not simply a book about running.
 It is a book about how physical action can become a path toward self-understanding.

 At its core, the book suggests that running is only the entry point.
 The deeper question is not how fast we run, how far we go, or what results we achieve.
-The deeper question is:

-> **Who are we becoming through the act of running?**
+The deeper question is: Who are we becoming through the act of running?

----

 ### The Body as a Path to the Self

 One of the most powerful ideas in the book is that the body is not merely a tool—it is a medium through which we come to know ourselves.

 Running brings us into direct contact with our limits.
 It makes us feel fatigue, resistance, fear, discipline, and desire in a way that is difficult to access through thought alone.

-> Through physical truth, we approach psychological truth.
+Through physical truth, we approach psychological truth.
 The body tells us things the mind often avoids.

----

-## Running as Self-Discovery
+### Running as Self-Discovery

 Running acts as a mirror.
 It reveals:

-- Willpower
+- Will power
 - Laziness
 - Fear
 - Limits
 - Endurance

-> Running is not just training the body—it is testing character.
+Running is not just training the body—it is testing character.
 Every run asks:
 - What do you do when you feel tired?
 - What do you do when no one is watching?
 - What do you do when your body says stop?

----

-## Becoming, Not Merely Achieving
+### Becoming, Not Merely Achieving

 Modern life is often outcome-driven:
 - Pace
 - Distance
 - Ranking
 - Productivity

 This book challenges that mindset.

-> Life is not about achieving goals—it is about becoming.
+Life is not about achieving goals—it is about becoming.
 Running, then, is not about finishing faster.
 It is about discovering who you are in the process.

----

 ### Three Insights

-#### 1. Action Reveals Truth
+1. Action Reveals Truth

-> Some truths cannot be thought—they must be experienced.
++ Some truths cannot be thought—they must be experienced.
 Understanding comes through the body, not just the mind.

----

-#### 2. Discipline Creates Freedom
+2. Discipline Creates Freedom

-Discipline is not restriction.

-> Through structure and repetition, we gain access to a deeper form of freedom.
++ Discipline is not restriction.
+Through structure and repetition, we gain access to a deeper form of freedom.

----

-#### 3. Discomfort Is a Doorway
+3. Discomfort Is a Doorway

-Fatigue, pain, and limits are not obstacles.

-> They are moments of truth.
++ Fatigue, pain, and limits are not obstacles.
+They are moments of truth.
 They reveal who we are.

----